alexose/experiments/research/README.md

 Market Research
 ===============

-This is an experiment in improving the state of market research in government aquisition.
+This is an experiment in improving the state of market research in government acquisition.

 We've identified a need for contract officers and acquisition experts to share their research among each other and between agencies.
 Towards this goal, we've built a simple way to upload Microsoft Word documents and search their contents.